equinor/fmu-tools/docs/examples.rst

     * **pert (min, mode, max)**
     * **discrete ((value1, value2, .. value_n),(weight1, weight2, .. weight_n))**  which is a  discrete distribution with weights.
 If no weights are given a discrete uniform distribution will be used.
     * **lognormal (mu, sigma)** A stochastic variable is log normally distributed if the natural logarithm of the variable is normally distributed.
 If a variable X is normally distributed, then Y = exp(X) is log normally distributed.
 Note that the arguments are mu (mean) and sigma (standard deviation) of the *logarithm* of the variable.
     * **const (value)** Can be used to set a parameter to a constant value to override the default value.
-This can be used also for sensitivities of seed type.
+This can be used also for sensitivities of type *seed*.

     Use the whole name for the distributions in the *dist_name* column, or alternatively the short version names: norm, unif, logunif, triang, pert, disc, logn, const.
 Distribution parameters are filled in into the dist_param1, dist_param2 .. columns in the same order as above.